-- Get it approved by your instructor. - Place a copy of the SDS sheet for the product in the Art Department's SDS books (see Eric Franklin).
-Note: The SDS sheets for Studio Art are located in Room 102. - Send a second copy to Environmental Health and Safety. - Label materials with your name and date that they are brought onto campus-be sure not to obscure safety or identification information on container.
+- Get it approved by your instructor. - Add the SDS sheet for the product to the Reed College MSDSonline database.
+SDS submissions will be approved by Environmental Health & Safety. - Label materials with your name and date that they are brought onto campus-be sure not to obscure safety or identification information on container.
 Keep materials in their original containers whenever possible- do NOT use old food containers to repackage any hazardous materials!